Ericsson/dataplanebook/src/threading/threading.rst

 Latencies
 ---------

-This section makes an attempt to quantifiying the cost of various operations commonly occuring when the standard model is employed.
+This section makes an attempt to quantifying the cost of various operations commonly occurring when the standard model is employed.

 These latencies were measured on an Intel Xeon 6230N CPU (Cascade Lake), operating at 2.30 GHz.
 The system was running Linux 5.15.